alishagurnani/AlishaGurnani/README.md

 #### I'm a recent graduate from Columbia University with a Master's in Quantitative Methods in the Social Sciences.

+## This repository holds my Master's Thesis, which can be found in the Thesis folder listed above.

+## The repository will also be updated in the near future with various projects I worked on throughout my Master's program.

 <!--
 **alishagurnani/AlishaGurnani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.